-You will develop and simulate mathematical models of the generation of stochastic inclusions during biological tissue growth and investigate conditions leading to the formation of spatial patterns in the distribution of these inclusions.
+You will develop and simulate mathematical models of the generation of stochastic inclusions during biological tissue growth.
+This will be following with investigating the conditions leading to the formation of spatial patterns in the distribution of these inclusions.

-As a result of these project we seek to further understand the formation of spatial patterns of tissue inclusions and the expected variance in such patterns generated by the stochastic model.
+We expect to understand the formation of spatial patterns of tissue inclusions and the expected variance in such patterns generated by the stochastic model.
 This will help determine the likelihood of observing chance patterning in experimental samples.

 Contact the supervisor for more information.